AntoineFages/scRNA_paper/README.md

 **Metadata** contains important data and information for reproducing results of the manuscript.

-**Scripts** contains scripts for reproducing results of the manuscript.
-All R scripts have been executed in R v4.1.2.
+**Scripts** contains scripts for reproducing results of the manuscript (all R scripts have been executed in R v4.1.2):

 ### Mapping, QC and integration of single-cell data
 Scripts 01, 02, 03, 04